-- Students will utilize the Trace and Calc menu features to find ordered pairs that answer questions about the application problems.
+- Students will utilize the Graph Trace feature to find ordered pairs that answer questions about the application problems.
 Students will find a maximum height, a landing time, and several other heights at various times (for projectile motion problems). - This activity can be run as a teacher-led activity, with fading prompts for help with the new skills and concepts.
-A homework problem is provided, as well as extensions for more advanced students, or for a longer period or project. - To download the student worksheet, go to education.ti.com/exchange and enter "12236" in the quick search box.
+A homework problem is provided, as well as extensions for more advanced students, or for a longer period or project. - To download the student and solution TI-Nspire documents (.tns files) and student worksheet, go to education.ti.com/exchange and enter "12237" in the quick search box.